After a few weeks sailing around the western finger of the Peloponnese, it was time to move on to the second – known as the Mani peninsula.

 The overnight offshore winds were now turning onshore so we moved Emerald over to the north side of the bay to find a bit more shelter.
 I took a walk up to the ruined castle overlooking the bay, surprised to find a tortoise along the way!
 With the sun setting and a few clouds snagging on the mountain tops, it felt very desolate.
 There was something about the bleakness of the Mani that appealed to me, maybe because it reminded me of the Pennine moors near where I grew up.
 Images of Heathcliff stomping across a brooding landscape kept popping into my head along with Kate Bush singing away.

-Caves of Diros
+The Caves of Diros

 The next morning we headed for the caves of Diros.
 Anchored off in 6m we could easily see the sandy bottom through the beautifully clear water.
 The entrance to the caves isn’t going to win any beauty awards with massive concrete blocks parked on the beach as wave breaks but all that changes once you’re underground.
-We had to wait 20 minutes as another group was inside before being issued with life jackets and ushered onto a flat bottomed blue boat.
+We waited 20 minutes as another group was inside before being issued with life jackets and ushered onto a flat bottomed blue boat.

 Our boatman deftly guided us around the caves, using his oar for pushing off the huge stalagmites and stalactites.
 It was some skill steering us down the narrow passages, making 90° turns around the formations.
-We were sat at the back and could see how the other passengers brushed close to the walls but never touched.
+We sat at the back and could see how the other passengers brushed close to the walls but never touched.
 He didn’t say much; we thought there might have been some commentary on what we were seeing but his only utterance was a Greek expletive when he banged off the side, his only error on the whole trip.

 The caves were spectacular.
 We could well imagine that those who first found the caves over 5000 years ago would think that they had stumbled into the entrance to hell.
 Water droplets glittered in the beam of the spotlights, hanging off the thousands of stalactites growing down from the caves roof.
 Huge columns have formed from the joining of stalagmites and stalactites, the patterns on the surface looking like alien claws.
 The water was crystal clear and side passages disappeared into pitch black.